victorblaga/joni-dep/README.md

 }
 ```

-In a separate package, add some custom containers that know how to create the business components:
+In a separate package, add some custom containers that handle their creations:

 ```java
 package org.containers;